GenAI Concepts

 Chatbot

-A popular application of GenAI and LLMs are chatbots.
+Chatbots are popular applications of GenAI and LLMs.
 A chatbot is a computer program that interacts with humans through natural language conversations.
 Some chatbots use LLMs to generate content according to user inputs.

-Chatbot functionality is often embedded within a service, i.e., banking, tax, logistics, ecommerce etc., to work as customer services.
-These chatbots might be fine-tuned on an organisation’s private datasets, so that it can answer specific queries.
+Chatbot functionality is often embedded in customer services (e.g. banking, tax, logistics, ecommerce).
+Chatbots might be fine-tuned on an organisation’s private datasets to answer specific queries.

 Apple’s Siri, Amazon Alexa, Google assistant, ChatGPT, Virtual assistants to provide customer services in applications.